1st SS Division, “Leibstandarte SS~Adolf Hitler”:

 SS-Hauptsturmfuhrer, Custom Leather Panzer-Wrap:

-This uniform represents an oddity, it that these were never an issue of excepted uniform of the Waffen-SS Panzertruppen, in that it is made of leather, and years ago I had added major boards to make it a uniform of Hireich Kling, and he could well have had one of these custom-leather jackets made as a private purchase item.
-But there is no evidence of this so, Showing now, SS-Hauptsurmfuhrer rank with the LAH divisional affiliation with the ciff title, the jacket protected from the elements fair enough, as well as abrasion and fragments.
+This uniform represents an oddity, it that these were never an issue of excepted uniform of the Waffen-SS Panzertruppen, in that it is made of leather, and years ago I had added major boards to make it a uniform of Hireich Kling, and could well have had one of these custom-leather jackets made as a private purchase item.
+But there is no evidence of this, so, more is there by an SS pazer crewman I’ve been able to find a picture of.
+So, now I’m showing him as an SS-Hauptsurmfuhrer rank with the LAH divisional affiliation with the cuff title, the jacket protected from the elements fair enough, as well as abrasion and fragments.
 No awards were placed on the jacket, a practical thing, as they can easily hang up on the edges of the hatches, and all kinds of things in the interior, and would tear the jacket when they did catch on something, and break the badges or rip the cloth, and the last thing you need to worry about if exiting the vehicle after it took a hit! or if your searching for the enemy through tiny vision slits.
 He wore just the Knights Cross at his throat, and that says enough right there.

-I’d be the first to call “BS” here, we do a pile of research uniforms, This was a long-ago project, when there was less information available, and had no idea what to do with this fine leather jacket because of that, and no pictures available of anything, now there is, but the leather jackets did make an appearance sometimes, though only a few photos that exist that I know of, and they are Heer-Wehrmacht fellows, other than Kriegsmarine leathers which were seen at the end of the war.
+I think there are a few people who think the German Panzer Wraps were Leather, but not so, albeit it looks great.
+Though very well may have been custom-made by some individuals.
+I’d be the first to call “B-S” here, and granted if there was, it was but a few.
+We generally do some research on these uniforms, so they are portrayed correctly.
+The more I do though, the more odd, and unique individuals I find, I think this turned out pretty well.
+This was a long-ago project, when there was less information available, and had no idea what to do with this fine leather jacket because of that, and no pictures available of anything, now there are, but the leather jackets did make an appearance sometimes, though only a few photos that exist that I know of, and they are Heer-Wehrmacht fellows, other than Kriegsmarine leathers which were seen at the end of the war.

 SS-Obersturmführer, SS Panzer -Grenadier Division LSSAH, Custom Camouflaged Smock: